-The Trust was charged fees of \$1,921,965 (2022 - \$1,278,807) by CPS for administration services provided.
-As administrator of the Trust, CPS' responsibility is to invest and reinvest the assets of the Trust in accordance with the investment objective as selected by the pension planholders.
+The Trust was charged fees of 2,261,943 (2023 - 1,921,965) by CPS for services provided.
+As administrator of the Trust, CPS' responsibility is to invest and reinvest the assets of the Trust in accordance with the investment objective as selected by the members.
 CPS also performs general administrative tasks including the keeping of financial records and calculations of net asset values.
 The cost of certain general and administrative services, which includes audit fees, have been borne by CPS and have not been recharged to the Trust.